lueschem/edi-pi/README.md

 Prior to using edi-pi you have to install [edi](http://www.get-edi.io) according to
 [this instructions](http://docs.get-edi.io/en/latest/getting_started.html).
+Please take a careful look at the "Setting up ssh Keys" section since you will need a proper ssh key setup in order to access the container or the Rasperry Pi using ssh.

 The image post processing commands require some additional tools.
 On Ubuntu 16.04 those tools can be installed as follows: